 Delinquent bills sent to collections stay on your credit history report for seven years, regardless of whether or not it was paid off.
-Your history of late payments is the first thing a lender wants to know and makes up one-third of a credit score, according to a Forbes report.
+Your history of late payments is the first thing a lender wants to know and makes up one-third of a credit score, according to this Lexington Law Firm blog post.
 When dealing with delinquent payments, focus on paying the minimum amount to prevent bruising your credit history.
 However, always paying your bills on time does not guarantee a perfect credit score.

 Keep away from your maximum limit

 Being aware of your maximum credit limit is important to help you avoid making any inadvertent dings.
 Your debt-to-credit ratio makes up 30 percent of your score.
 Knowing this, avoid maxing out your line of credit, which is a surefire way to upset your debt-to-credit ratio.
-The Motley Fool confirmed that card issuers prefer a credit that is utilized up to 30 percent the maximum limit.
+Lexington Law Firm recommends consumers only utilize up to 30 percent the maximum limit of their credit card.
 That is, if your maximum line of credit is $10,000, keep your monthly bill under $3,000.
 For best use of the debt-to-credit ratio keep what you owe beneath 10 percent of your maximum limit.
 Avoid owing more than 50 percent of your limit at all costs.

 If a large expenditure cannot be avoided, work around the 50 percent limitation by paying down your bill early.
 Bill Hardekopf, CEO of LowCards.com, suggested to Forbes that card users stay in control of the amount of debt reported to credit bureaus each month.
 Typically, what bureaus receive is the same amount seen on a credit card users monthly statement.
 Contacting the associated credit card company or lender can determine when the final due amount is posted.
 From there, make it a point each month to make several payments against your amount due to ensure your end balance is low.